jaineet17/Personal_Finance_GenAI/README.md

 - Phase 4: API and User Interface Development
 - Phase 5: Evaluation and Optimization
-- Phase 6: Cloud Deployment Implementation
+- Phase 6: Implementation and Documentation

-The system is now fully deployed to AWS with:
+The system features:
-- Containerized backend in AWS ECS/Fargate
-- Serverless API options using AWS Lambda
+- Complete local development environment
+- Robust testing framework
+- Well-documented code and architecture
-- Static frontend hosted on Vercel/Netlify
+- Responsive frontend interface
+- Comprehensive RAG implementation
-- Automated CI/CD pipelines with GitHub Actions
+- GitHub Actions CI for code quality assurance
-- Comprehensive monitoring with CloudWatch
-- Security implementation based on best practices
-- Cost-optimized architecture within AWS free tier limits

 ## Getting Started

 To start using the Finance RAG application:

 1. Clone this repository
-2. Follow the setup instructions in the [Deployment Guide](docs/DEPLOYMENT_GUIDE.md)
+2. Follow the setup instructions in the installation section above
 3. Import your financial data using the included importers
 4. Access the web interface or use the CLI to interact with your financial data